 Committed to improving the health of vulnerable women, children, youth, and families - including those infected and affected by HIV - and to building capacity in the communities and systems that serve them.

-On December 10, 2014, Garden State Infectious Disease Associates, the Rutgers School of Nursing, François-Xavier Bagnoud (FXB) Center and the Rutgers Biomedical and Health Sciences Center for Continuing and Outreach Education will host the 25th Annual HIV Medical Update conference at the Crowne Plaza Hotel in Cherry Hill, New Jersey.
-This is the state’s largest and longest running HIV/AIDS continuing medical education conference and continues to draw over 200 physicians, physician assistants, advanced practice nurses, nurses, pharmacists, dentists, social workers and other interested health care professionals.
-(Left: Donna Futterman, MD, Director, Adolescent AIDS Program, Children’s Hospital at Montefiore, New York at last years event.)
+On December 10, 2014, Garden State Infectious Disease Associates, the Rutgers School of Nursing, François-Xavier Bagnoud (FXB) Center and the Rutgers Biomedical and Health Sciences Center for Continuing and Outreach Education hosted the 25th Annual HIV Medical Update conference at the Crowne Plaza Hotel in Cherry Hill, New Jersey.
+This is the state’s largest and longest running HIV/AIDS continuing medical education conference.
+Over 180 physicians, physician assistants, advanced practice nurses, nurses, pharmacists, dentists, social workers and other health care professionals attended this years event. (pictured from left to right: David Condoluci, DO, FACOI and John Santoro, DO, FACG, FACOI, AGAF.)

-The Summer 2014 issue is the last printed edition of NJ AIDSLine, the HIV, TB, and STD news and information semiannual newsletter for health professionals.
+The Winter 2014 digital issue of NJ AIDSLine, the HIV, TB, and STD news and information semiannual newsletter for health professionals is now available to download.
+This issue features two CE articles, one on HIV Pre-Exposure Prophylaxis and the other on Perinatal HIV Prevention.
 Continue to earn free CE credits by reading articles and taking the online test.
-Don't miss out on the next issue.
-Click here to fill in the online form to continue your digital subscription of NJ AIDSLine
+Other articles include Practice Tips such as "Talking to Patients About Sexual Health", "Elimination of Perinatal HIV in New Jersey" and "HIV Clinical Update: The New Jersey Statewide Symposium".
+Don't miss out on this issue.
+Click here to fill in the online form to continue your digital subscription of NJ AIDSLine.

 In July 2013, the Rutgers College of Nursing, in collaboration with the FXB Center, were awarded one of four national AETC Program grants to develop and implement a nurse practitioner (NP) HIV certification program.
 The four NP grants, along with 3 Graduate Medical Education grants, and 1 physician assistant HIV certification training program, have been awarded by HRSA to increase the number of primary care prescribing providers ready to meet the needs HIV-vulnerable populations across the United States.
 The full article is available here.